How Council manages weeds

 Weed control is especially important along creeks and waterways, as well as in parks, garden beds, sports fields, streets and laneways.

 Council employs a range of methods to manage weeds including hand weeding, slow burning, biological control and the use of non-residual chemical herbicides.

 Council is committed to reducing reliance on inorganic herbicides for the control of weeds where possible and replace with environmentally-sustainable or organic alternatives.

 See the Council Pest and Weed Management Policy (DOC 112Kb) for further details.

 Council's 'No Spray' register

-If you do not want spraying of chemically-based herbicide to occur outside your property, you can choose to be included in Council's 'No Spray' register.
+If you do not want spraying of chemically-based herbicide to occur outside your property, excluding right of ways/laneways, you can choose to be included in Council's 'No Spray' register.

 Email the Council Open Space team to register.
 Provide your name and residential street address to register and you will receive confirmation of registration and an information brochure providing further details about the service.

 As Council needs to maintain our city and streets in a clean and relatively weed-free state, residents included in the 'No Spray' register agree to manage weeds in the footpath and on the kerb and channel in front of and next to their property, by hand-weeding or using their own environmentally-safe product.